 Source: Data collected over a 12-month period through the Enhanced Programme evaluation System (EPES) by National Council of Social Service (NCSS) between April 2017 and March 2018.

 Alice is a 34 year-old woman who is rebuilding herself and how she feels with the help of arts therapy.
 She has suffered from a lot of trauma and neglect.

-Marina Chong is one of the seven women caregivers or parent of special-needs children who took part in a support group using art therapy to help their well-being and self-care.
+Marina is one of seven female caregivers/parent of a special-needs child who took part in a support group using art therapy to help their well-being and self-care.